compbio/CRISPRpic/README.md

 **-w WINDOW** is the size of mutagenic window from the double strand break (DSB). -w 3 means that we only consider a mutation within 3 bp of both directions from the DSB while other mutations outside of this window will be considered as unmodified.

 **-d INDEX_SIZE** is the starting size of index.
 Default is 8, but larger size such as 12 should be used for when the amplicon contains lots of homogolous or low complex sequences

-## Test

-You can run CRISPRpic.py by running it on the example file in the test/ directory.
-Download CRISPRpic.py and AAVS1.out.extendedFrags.fastq into a folder.

-python CRISPRpic.py -i AAVS1_input.txt -w 3 -s AAVS1.out.extendedFrags.fastq

 ## How to run analysis on your sequencing data